cleoold/types-linq/doc/api/types_linq.enumerable.rst

     [1, 4, 6, 3, 99]

 Revisions:
-    - main: New.
+    - v1.0.0: New.
 The method with same name (but different return type) in MoreEnumerable class was removed.

 ----